Saurabhbarapatre/Management_System/README.md

+Navigate-  Frontend--->Components----->Onboard.js   on this file Assignment code is present.

 Employee Management System with Onboarding Feature

 This project is a full-stack Employee Management System where office admins can perform CRUD operations, track employee attendance, and view analytics.